How many days do you need in Madeira?

 Madeira is actually not just one island but a small archipelago.
 Whether you want to get off the main island depends on how much time you really have.

 The small island of Porto Santo is only about 6% the size of the main island.
-Porto Santo is home to just an airstrip, a small town, and some beach resorts.
+Porto Santo is home to just an airstrip, a small town, and a few beach resorts.

-There isn’t much to do there except to relax, but it does have one thing that the main island doesn’t have: a very spacious and entirely natural sandy beach.
+There isn’t much to do there except to relax, but it has one thing the main island doesn’t have: a very spacious and entirely natural sandy beach.

 Because it takes a while to get to, we’d suggest adding Porto Santo to your itinerary if you have at least 10 days on your trip.
-You could still consider it if you have fewer days, but you may have to sacrifice some cool sights and hikes on the main island to add your beach time in Porto Santo.
+You could still consider it if you have fewer days, but then you may have to sacrifice some of the really cool sights and hikes on the main island.

 Long-term stays in Madeira